Shardcached/libshardcache/README.md

    forwarded (through the internal groupcache communication channel) to the responsible peer which will eventualy remove the key from its storage and from the cache

+ * supports migrations via the MGB (migration-begin), MGA (migration-abort) and MGE (migration-end) commands.
+The nodes automatically redistribute the keys taking the newly added ones into account.

+   While the migration is in progress (and keys are being redistributed) the behaviour is the following :

+   - If a get operation arrives, first the old continuum is checked, if not found the new continuum is checked.

+   - If a set/delete operation arrives the new continuum is used to determine where to set/delete the item

+   Once the migration is completed the continua are swapped and the new continuum will become the actual one

 ## Lookup process